Soldati-class destroyer

 The Soldati class (also known as Camicia Nera class, meaning Blackshirt) were a group of destroyers built for the Regia Marina (Royal Italian Navy) during World War II.
-The ships were named after military professions (Artigliere, for example, meaning "artilleryman").
-There were two batches; twelve ships were built in 1938–1939, and a second batch of seven ships were ordered in 1940, although only five were completed.
+The ships were named after military professions (Artigliere, for example, meaning gunner).
+There were two batches; twelve ships were built in 1938–1939 and a second batch of seven ships were ordered in 1940, although only five were completed.

 Ten ships of the class were lost during the war.
 Three of the survivors were transferred to the French Navy and two to the Soviet Navy as war reparations, while two served in the Italian post-war navy, the Marina Militare.